Location: 4362+G9 Thouria, Greece

 Room and Board Arrangements:

-Students will share hotel rooms in the village of Mavromati, located right above the excavation site.
-The program fee includes snacks taken to the excavation site for the break (ca. 11am) and communal lunch during weekdays at the local taverna.
+Students will share apartments and/or hotel rooms near the excavation site.
+The program fee includes daily breakfast, snacks taken to the excavation site for the break (ca. 10am), a welcome dinner, and a farewell dinner.

-Recommended credit: 3 credits offered by The applicant's home institution.
-Tuition is €2,500 (Euros) and includes tuition, accommodation, field trips and the meals stated in "Room and Board Arrangements".
+Recommended credit: 4 credits offered by applicant's home institution.
+The program fee is €2,500 (Euros) and includes tuition, accommodation, field trips and the meals stated in "Room and Board".

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.